How to Create Test Data in Salesforce Using Smock-it?

 Scalability issues: Salesforce’s complex data structure makes it difficult to create large and precise test data for large implementations.

-Here’s how what makes Smock-It a go-to tool for Salesforce test data generation:
+Here’s what makes Smock-It a go-to tool for Salesforce test data generation:

 1. Easy Test Data Generation

-Smock-It simplifies test data creation with a reusable template system.
-Define your objects, fields, and formats once, and generate thousands of records in minutes with a few commands.
+Smock-It streamlines test data creation using a reusable template system.
+Simply define your objects, fields, and formats once, then generate thousands of records in minutes with just a few commands.

 2. Data Refresh and Automation